openshift-pipelines/pipeline-service/docs/operations.md

 ### SRE team for layered products

-Pipelines-Service may get integrated in a layered product to offer a user experience tailored for specific scenarios.
+Pipeline Service may get integrated in a layered product to offer a user experience tailored for specific scenarios.
 These layered products may have a dedicated SRE team for managing their operations.

 ### End users

-End users may interact through layered products or directly with the kcp workspaces offered by Pipelines-Service.
+End users may interact through layered products or directly with the kcp workspaces offered by Pipeline Service.

-### Pipelines-Service development community
+### Pipeline Service development community

-This is the community developing this platform for automating the deployment and management of a highly scalable Pipelines-Service.
+This is the community developing this platform for automating the deployment and management of a highly scalable Pipeline Service.

 ## Lifecycle management